A recent study by Glassdoor indicated that 98 percent of applicants are rejected based on their resumes alone.

 At Resume Worded, we believe that content is the most important element of your resume, so that’s the focus of these resume tips and tricks.
-If you're looking for a resume template that is ATS compatible, see our ATS resume templates.
+If you're looking for a resume template that is ATS-compatible — in other words, readable by automated computer screeners — see our ATS resume templates.

 Resume Tip #1: Use short, succinct bullet points.
 Not paragraphs.

 If a recruiter was to pick up your resume right now, how easy would it be for him/her to skim it in 30 seconds and get a sense of your experiences and accomplishments?
 This is what we call the '30 second skim', and your resume needs to be optimized for it.

 Short, succinct bullet points are key to your resume's readability.
 Blobs of text, that is bullets or paragraphs that are three lines or longer, are likely to not be read.

 If you’re not sure if your resume’s content is the right length, upload it to the tool below — it’ll give you feedback on your resume length, and other key criteria recruiters and hiring managers care about.

 Resume Tip #2: Ditch the objective section from your resume

 All recruiters agree that an Objective is superfluous on a resume.
 The company already knows what you’re looking for because you applied for a specific position.
 Having an objective section may even exclude you from other similar positions that might be interesting to you.